 So which operations can be and are worth automating at your hotel?

-1. Hotel task management
+1. Hotel inventory management

-Setting up a self-check-in process is a win-win for both sides - your guests as well as your hotel staff.
+Setting up a self-check-in process (contactless check-in) is a win-win for both sides - your guests as well as your hotel staff.
 Self-check-in means giving your guests the convenience to access their rooms without interacting with a front-desk agent.

-To automate your check-ins, you, as a hotelier, can consider several options, such as using software solutions, mobile apps or installing self-service kiosks.
+To automate your check-ins, you, as a hotelier, can consider several options, such as using software solutions, and mobile apps or installing self-service kiosks.
 One such solution that can come in handy to streamline your check-in process is Mews self-service kiosk.

 A self-check-in kiosk is a computer terminal that can be installed in the lobby of your hotel.
 For instance, with the Mews self-service kiosk, you will be able to provide smooth self-check-in and check-out processes, scan documents, and enable guests to make payments and sign registration cards.

 Installing a self-service kiosk doesn’t mean that you have to scrap the good old check-in process completely.
 There might be guests who would prefer a traditional way of checking in.
-However, for a number of guests, having the opportunity to check in without the need to stand in the line to get their keys will make a big difference.
+However, for a number of guests, having the opportunity to check in without the need to stand in line to get their keys will make a big difference.

 In addition to decreasing waiting times for your guests, self-service kiosks will make your hotel staff happier and less stressed.
 It will take the pressure and workload off your hotel staff’s shoulders and allow them to focus on what really matters - your guest experience.